MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 ### Creation of a Module Panel
 In [Example 2.2](tutorials/basicmechanisms/macromodules/globalmacromodules) we created the global macro module `Filter`.
 By now, this module does not have a proper panel.
 When double-clicking {{< mousebutton "left" >}} the module, the *Automatic Panel* is shown.

 The *Automatic Panel* contains fields, as well as module inputs and outputs.
-In this case, no fields exists except the *instanceName*.
+In this case, no fields exists except the <field>instanceName</field>.
 Accordingly, there is no possibility to interact with the module.
 Only the input and the output of the module are given.

 ![Automatic Panel](images/tutorials/basicmechanics/GUI_10.png "Automatic Panel")